Electric blanket: Societal considerations

 Electric blankets are an efficient and commercially available personal heating systems aim to achieve individual thermal comfort at an affordable price relative to competing solutions.
 In cold conditions electric blankets are beneficial for decreasing sleep onset latency and improving the comfort sensation when retiring to sleep.

 Due to these qualities, electric blankets are popular in low-income communities, especially households with persistent fuel poverty during the cold season.
 Similarly, electrical blankets are frequently used in hot summer cold winter zones.
 For instance they are the single most frequently used personal heating solution in bedrooms in the Yangtze River region.

-From a power management perspective, however, miscellaneous electric load related to appliances such as the electric blanket, waterbeds, dehumidifiers, television sets, add up to a significant amount, sometimes 40% of the total power usage in homes.
-Worth to note, these appliances use minimal power e.g. electric blankets use only approx. 15–115 W. Yet, compared to other electric appliances, such as refrigerators, air conditioners, electric water heating systems, miscellaneous electricity load is under-recognized and may lead to mistaken forecasts of electricity usage, thus needing appropriate consideration.
+From a power management perspective, however, miscellaneous electric load related to appliances such as electric blankets, waterbeds, dehumidifiers and television sets add up to a significant amount, sometimes 40% of the total power usage in homes.
+Notably, these appliances use minimal power e.g. electric blankets use only approximately 15–115 W. Yet, compared to other electric appliances, such as refrigerators, air conditioners, electric water heating systems, miscellaneous electricity load is under-recognized and may lead to mistaken forecasts of electricity usage, thus needing appropriate consideration.

-Electric blankets offer a significant opportunity to improve quality of life especially for citizens living in low income communities situated in cold climate areas because of their low energy usage relative to the thermal comfort they provide.
+Electric blankets offer a significant opportunity to improve quality of life especially for citizens living in low-income communities situated in cold climate areas because of their low energy usage relative to the thermal comfort they provide.